An easy recipe for sauteed broccolini. Simply cook it in butter until browned and crisp, add water to the pan, cover

 Should I blanch it before cooking?

-Many recipes for sautéed broccolini will tell you to blanch the broccolini first (cook briefly in salted water, then quickly rinse in cold water or dip in ice water to stop the cooking process.
+Many recipes for sauteed broccolini will tell you to blanch it first.
+This means cooking it briefly in salted water, then quickly rinsing it in cold water or dipping it in ice water to stop the cooking process.

 What to serve with sauteed broccolini?

 You can also serve it alongside fried or poached eggs for a tasty meatless dinner.

 What to do with the leftovers?

-I actually don’t like to keep the leftovers.
+I don’t really like to keep the leftovers.
 They tend to become limp in the fridge and lose their wonderful crispiness.
 So I try to make just as much as we can eat.